liatrio/openo11y.dev/docs/engineering-defaults.md

 ## Small Batch Delivery

-Open O11y encourages teams to deliver in small batches.
-Planning small portions of work enables teams to deploy, demo, and request feedback more frequently.
+OpenO11y encourages teams to deliver in small batches.
+Delivering small portions of work enables teams to deploy, demo, and request feedback more frequently.
 Much like pair programming, this practice aids teams in coordinating their efforts and safeguards against individuals investing time and energy in